pearcej/cppds/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

        :answer_c: O(log n)
        :answer_d: O(n^3)
        :correct: a
-       :feedback_b: Be careful, in counting loops you want to make sure the loops are nested.
-       :feedback_d: Be careful, in counting loops you want to make sure the loops are nested.
-       :feedback_c: log n typically is indicated when the problem is iteratvely made smaller
-       :feedback_a: Even though there are two loops they are not nested.
+       :feedback_a: Right!
+Even though there are two loops they are not nested.
 You might think of this as O(2n) but we can ignore the constant 2.
+       :feedback_b: No. Be careful, in counting loops you want to look carefully at whether or not the loops are nested.
+       :feedback_c: No. log n typically is indicated when the problem is iteratively made smaller.
+       :feedback_d: No. Be careful, in counting loops you want to look carefully at whether or not the loops are nested.

        Given the following code fragment what is its Big-O running time?